saulocantanhede/tfgreek2/docs/syntaxtrees.md

 This database has implemented two ways to display the syntaxtree.

 ### Syntaxtree using the syntax-view
 The default way of presenting a syntax tree in this datatase is to mimicks the BHSA.
 That includes the use of nodes like clauses and phrases.
 This version of the syntaxtree is called [`syntax-view`](syntax-view.md#start).
-By default, the command A.show() will provide syntaxtrees according to this viewtype, which basicly suppresses the display of all `wg` and `subphrase` nodes.
-The following image shows John 1:1 in this viewtype:
+By default, the command A.show() will provide syntaxtrees according to this viewtype.
+In this viewtype the display of all `wg` and `subphrase` nodes are suppresses.
+The following image shows John 1:1 using this viewtype:

 <img src="features/images/John_1_1_syntax-view.png" width="550px">

 ### Syntaxtree using the Word-group view
 The database also allows for the display of another type of syntax tree, based on the use of word groups instead of clauses and phrases.
 To switch to this [`wg-view`](wg-view.md#start) viewtype, use the command A.viewtype('wg').
-Selecting this viewtype basicly suppresses the display of all `subphrase`, `phrase`, `clause` and `group` nodes.
+Selecting this viewtype suppresses the display of all `subphrase`, `phrase`, `clause` and `group` nodes and changes some of the labels (esp. on `sentence` nodes).
 The resulting syntax tree display closely represents the data as found in the XML source files.
-The following image shows John 1:1 in this view type:
+The following image shows John 1:1 using this view type:

 <img src="features/images/John_1_1_wg-view.png" width="550px">